Home Feedback Contents

 • type of cause identifies whether the cause concerns the question of the practice of heroic virtues or martyrdom; in rare cases, it concerns the Vatican’s confirmation of cultus, i.e. a long-standing public devotion given to a perceived holy woman or man who (in most cases) lived before the beginning of the modern era.

-(3) The third set of data pertain to the iter (lat., itinerary) of the canonization process:
+(3) The third set of data pertains to the iter (lat., itinerary) of the beatification and canonization processes:

 • The data are color-coded to signify:

-• votes taken or decrees promulgated by the Congregation of Rites for a beatification/canonization cause before the enforcement of Sanctitas clarior and the creation of the CCS in 1969;
+• votes taken or decrees promulgated by the Congregation of Rites for a beatification/canonization cause before the enforcement of Sanctitas clarior;

 • votes taken or decrees promulgated by the CCS after the enforcement of Divinus perfectionis magister;

-• votes taken or decrees promulgated on required miracles for a beatification/canonization cause before the 1969 reforms;
+• votes taken or decrees promulgated on required miracles for a beatification/canonization cause before Sanctitas clarior;

-• votes taken or decrees promulgated on required miracles for a beatification/canonization cause from 1969 until the enforcement of Divinus perfectionis magister on 25 January 1983;
+• votes taken or decrees promulgated on required miracles for a beatification/canonization cause from March 1969 until the enforcement of Divinus perfectionis magister;

 • votes taken or decrees promulgated on a miracle for a beatification/canonization cause after the enforcement of Divinus perfectionis magister;